A list of characters from Castle Rock.

 - Properly Paranoid: She is right that Castle Rock isn't safe, despite the fact her assertion is clearly coming at least partially from lithium withdrawal and unresolved trauma.

 - Tragic Villain: Rather surprisingly, Annie is turned into one.
 She's well aware she has a serious mental illness and is desperate to control it, wanting more than anything to give her daughter a good life.
 There's just that pesky murder she's on the run for.
+When she kills Joy, it's because she truly believes that Joy has been possessed by Amity, and she immediately tries to revive her when she realizes she was wrong.

 - Unreliable Narrator: Annie is a schizophrenic who has audio and visual hallucinations, so everything we see from her point of view is inherently suspect.
+Especially her "resuscitation" of poor Joy.

 - Played by: Elsie Fisher